daniella-bueso/Hangman-Game/README.md

 # Hangman-Game

-This is the tradional game of Hangman!
+This is the traditional game of Hangman!
 The app randomly picks a word in the category of countries, and the user has to guess the word the app chose.

 Wins: (# of times the user has guessed the word correctly)